8 dead, at least 40 injured as farmworkers' bus overturns in central Florida

 OCALA, Fla.
 (AP) — A bus carrying farmworkers in central Florida overturned on Tuesday, killing eight people and injuring about 40 other passengers, authorities said.

-The bus was transporting 53 farmworkers when it collided with a truck in Marion County, north of Orlando, the Florida Highway Patrol said.
+The bus was transporting 53 farmworkers at about 6:40 a.m. when it collided with a truck in Marion County, north of Orlando, the Florida Highway Patrol said.

 Authorities say the bus swerved off State Road 40, a straight but somewhat hilly two-lane road that passes through farms.
 It crashed through a fence and ended up on its side in a field.
 The workers were being transported to Cannon Farms in Dunellon, which has been harvesting watermelons.